 - 1 teaspoon cinnamon

-- In a large bowl, combine the flour, cinnamon, nutmeg, ginger, baking powder, baking soda, and salt.
+- In a large bowl, whisk together the spelt flour, rye flour, cinnamon, nutmeg, ginger, vanilla (if powder), cloves, baking powder, baking soda, and salt.
+Set aside.

 - In another bowl, whisk the coconut milk, honey, oil, orange juice, and orange zest.
 If using vanilla extract, add it as well.
 If your coconut milk is on the harder side, you may want to blend instead – I used an immersion blender.
 This will likely curdle but that’s fine.

 - Add the coconut milk mixture to the large bowl and use a wooden spoon to mix until just combined.
 Don’t over mix.